tao-bai/attack-and-defense-methods/2019/Adversarial_Examples_Are_a_Natural_Consequence_of_Test_Error_in_Noise.md

 - adversarial example resaerchers seek to measure and improve robustness to small-worst case perturbations of the input
 - corruption robustness researchers seek to measure and improve model robustness to distributional shift.

 Overall, it's a paper I couldn't understand clearly.

+# updates
+improving an alternate notion of adversarial robustness requires that error rates large additive noise be reduced to essentially zero.